richslezak/web-components/README.md

 1. Logic is encapsulated in the web component.
 2. Styles are encapsulated with proper namespacing to avoid leaking into the main CSS.
 3. Navbar uses page-name attribute for the logic to add an active class to the nav item that matches the page-name attribute.

+### Url Based Site Name

+I have four domain names—my real name, a short version, and two longer variations—that link to my personal website.
+I want the heading to match the URL of the webpage it's served from.
+The web component uses a span with 'Rich Slezak' as the default text, which changes based on the URL: richslezak.com, richardslezak.com, richardjslezak.com, and rjslezak.com.

+**The main features here are:**

+1. The HTML and logic are encapsulated in the web component, so you can nest the component inside an <h1> or <p> or whatever you want.

+2. Uses the site's global CSS.
+The parent element styles take care of the look and feel of the component.
+For example, I use this component in the main heading and the copyright text in the footer of my site.

+3. Uses a switch statement to update the output text.

+See it in action [richslezak.com](https://richslezak.com/), [richardslezak.com](https://richardslezak.com/), [richardjslezak.com](https://richardjslezak.com/), [rjslezak.com](https://rjslezak.com/)